lastime1650/VateX/README.md

 - ⚡ Real-time correlation and automated response
 - 📊 Built-in dashboards and customizable alerts
 - 🚀 Scalable for security research use
+- 🐳 Docker support for easy deployment and scalability

 Whether you're protecting a single system or an entire enterprise, **VateX helps you extend your edge — with confidence.**